Back to Home Page

 • A 50% increase followed by a 50% decrease does NOT return to the original value.
 Example: $100 → $150 → $75.

-• Percentage points vs. percentages: A 10% to 15% increase is a 5 percentage point increase (50% relative increase).
+• % points vs. percentages: A 10% to 15% increase is a 5 % point increase (50% relative increase).

 9. Historical Context and Cultural Significance

 Percentages originated in ancient Rome for tax calculations.
 The concept evolved in medieval Italy, where merchants used "per cento" (per hundred) for trade.
-Today, percentages are universal, from ancient Egypt’s land division to modern stock markets.
+Today, % are universal, from ancient Egypt’s land division to modern stock markets.

 The Power of Percentages in Modern Society